 By far the best source of the most bioavailable vitamin A in retinoid form can be most easily attained by eating animal liver.

-Not only is it rich in vitamin A, it’s also a nutritional powerhouse containing copper, zinc, potassium, vitamins D, E, B, and C…
+Not only is it rich in vitamin A, but it’s also a nutritional powerhouse containing copper, zinc, potassium, vitamins D, E, B, and C…

-Here’s the amounts of vitamin A in 100 grams of the following types of liver;
+Here are the amounts of vitamin A in 100 grams of the following types of the liver;

 - Turkey liver (8058 μg 895% RDA).